thanesh56/aws_serverless_application_to_manage_iam_users/README.md

-# AWS Serverless Application To Manage Iam Users Using Java Angular
+# AWS Serverless Application To Manage IAM Users Using Java Angular
 # Hosting Through Codepipeline.

 AWS Serverless application to Manage IAM users:- I have created a full-stack application to perform CRUD operation in IAM user, sync with Dynamodb table, and hosting is done through CodePipeline.